 \cite{valle2017} presented a formulation for jointly deciding order batching and picker routing so as to minimise the total distance travelled.
-Their formulation is arc based, so they explicitly distinguish between North$\rightarrow$South and South$\rightarrow$North traversals in each aisle and West$\rightarrow$East and East$\rightarrow$West traversals in each cross-aisle.
+Their formulation is arc based, so they explicitly distinguish between North$\rightarrow$South and South$\rightarrow$North traversals in each subaisle and West$\rightarrow$East and East$\rightarrow$West traversals in each cross-aisle.
 As well as introducing a number of valid inequalities based on their arc formulation they deal with subtours via an exponential number of connectivity constraints which are introduced as required in a branch-and-cut fashion~\citep{padberg1987, padberg1991}.
-In terms of the routes adopted by pickers they considered both reversal, where pickers can reverse direction after traversing only part of one or more subaisles, and no-reversal, where pickers can only reverse direction at the end of a subaisle.
-Although, clearly, allowing routes involving reversal may involve less distance than no-reversal routing they consider that routes with no-reversal may be easier to implement in practice, as they may seem more logical and intuitive for human pickers.
-In addition, as they demonstrate with their approach, finding no-reversal routes may be easier computationally.
+In terms of the routes adopted by pickers they considered both reversal and no-reversal routing.
 Computational results were presented for a number of publicly available test problems.